-The following table presents the total compensation for each person who served as anon-employee member of our board of directors and received compensation for such service during the fiscal year ended December 31, 2019.
-Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2019.
+The following table presents the total compensation for each person who served as anon-employee member of our board of directors and received compensation for such service during the fiscal year ended December 31, 2020.
+Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2020.
 We reimburse members of our board of directors for reasonable travel expenses.
-Dr. Nichtberger, our Chief Executive Officer and President, did not receive any compensation for his service as a member and Chairman of our board of directors in 2019.
-Dr. Nichtberger's compensation for service as an employee for fiscal years 2019 and 2018 is presented in "Executive Compensation-2019 Summary Compensation Table."
+Dr. Nichtberger, our Chief Executive Officer and President, did not receive any compensation for his service as a member and Chairman of our board of directors in 2020.
+Dr. Nichtberger's compensation for service as an employee for fiscal years 2020 and 2019 is presented in "Executive Compensation-2020 Summary Compensation Table."

-Fees Earned or Paid In Cash Option Awards (\$) Name (\$)(1) (2)(3) Total (\$) Brian Daniels, M.D.(4) 9,808 9,808 Catherine Bollard, M.D.
-8,220 180,646 188,866 Richard Henriques, MBA 10,088 184,739 194,827 Mark Simon, MBA 10,369 73,453 83,822
+Fees Earned

+or Paid Option

+In Cash Awards

+Name (\$) (1)(2) Total (\$)

+Brian Daniels, M.D.
+52,500 418,662(3) 471,162

+Catherine Bollard, MBChB, M.D.
+44,000 44,000

+Richard Henriques, MBA 54,000 54,000

+Mark Simon, MBA 55,500 55,500

-- (1) Fees for 2019 were pro-rated based on service in 2019 following our initial public offering. - (2) Amounts shown reflect the grant date fair value of option awards granted during 2019.
-The grant date fair value was computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation Stock Compensation, disregarding the effect of estimated forfeitures related to service-based vesting.
-See Note 9 to the financial statements in our 2019 Annual Report on Form 10-K regarding assumptions we made in determining the fair value of option awards.
-The 2019 amount reported for Mr. Simon reflects a stock option for a smaller number of shares than granted to the other nonemployee directors.
-Mr. Simon received a smaller award because he previously received a stock option award in 2018. - (3) As of December 31, 2019, the aggregate number of shares subject to option awards held by oumon-employee directors were: Dr. Bollard: 46,428; Mr. Henriques: 46,428 and Mr. Simon: 46,428.
-As of December 31, 2019, the aggregate number of unvested shares outstanding held by our non-employee directors were: Dr. Bollard: 29,018; Mr. Henriques: 29,018 and Mr. Simon: 25,522. - (4) On February 10, 2020, Dr. Daniels was granted an option to purchase 44,000 shares of our common stock, as a newnon-employee director.
-This option vests over a three-year period from the date of vesting commencement, which was October 25, 2019.
-Because this option was not granted until 2020, the grant date fair value is not reflected above as 2019 compensation.
+- (1) Amount shown reflects the grant date fair value of an option award granted during 2020.
+The grant date fair value was computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, disregarding the effect of estimated forfeitures related to service-based vesting.
+See Note 9 to the financial statements in our 2020 Annual Report on Form 10-K regarding assumptions we made in determining the fair value of option awards. - (2) As of December 31, 2020, the aggregate number of shares subject to option awards held by oumon-employee directors were: Dr. Daniels: 44,000; Dr. Bollard: 46,428; Mr. Henriques: 46,428 and Mr. Simon: 46,428.
+As of December 31, 2020, the aggregate number of unvested shares outstanding held by our non-employee directors were: Dr. Daniels: 29,334; Dr. Bollard: 5,803; Mr. Henriques: 5,803 and Mr. Simon: 2,307. - (3) On February 10, 2020, Dr. Daniels was granted an option to purchase 44,000 shares of our common stock as his first grant as anon-employee director.
+This option vests over a three-year period from the vesting commencement date of October 25, 2019.